SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 Sunset paws at the ground.
 "You get them too when I come around?"

-Pinkie steps closer to Sunset.
-"Sunset?"

-Sunset leans in.
-"Yes?"

-"Only one of us ever had a Sunset Sense."

-"What?"

-"Do you remember that we used to switch sometimes?"
+Pinkie shakes her head.
+"No, she never got them."

-"Pinkie?
-What are you saying?"
+"Pinkie, what are you saying?"

 Pinkie shambles into Sunset, wrapping her hooves around her and squeezing tight.
 "I…"